 My over-sized trash can has been replaced with this DIY lint box (that actually started off as a cereal box).

-Yesterday (Yes.
-Yesterday… when I had planned on photographing my space) I decided that I needed something for the wall above the shelf.
+I decided I needed something for the wall above the shelf.
 I headed to Michael’s, hoping to get some wood letters I could paint and hang, but when I got there, they were too much for my budget.
 In the same aisle as the letters were a bunch of framed chalkboards.
 A lightbulb went off, right there in the Michael’s wooden letter/chalkboard aisle.
 I drove home, hoping I had a piece of cardboard big enough to fit my vision.
-Thank goodness I hadn’t headed to the recycle center, because we had JUST what I needed at the bottom of the pile.
-If you follow on Facebook or Instagram, you already got a sneak peek, but here’s what I made.
+Thank goodness I hadn’t headed to the recycle center, because we had JUST what I needed at the bottom of the cardboard pile.
+Here’s what I made.
 (Yes.
-Yes, that was a piece of dusty cardboard less than 24 hours ago):
+Yes, that started out as a piece of dusty cardboard.)

-… And Here’s the Room All Put Together!
+… And Here’s the $85 Laundry Room Makeover Turned Out

 I was going for fresh, clean, and crisp, and while I think I achieved some of those elements, a little farmhouse got in there too.
 (I realize you can still see some hoses going to the washer and the gas line for the dryer, but apparently they are necessary to actually get clean laundry, so…)

-Last week we left off with me having spent $57.76.
+Last week we left off with me having spent $38.27.
 Here’s what I spent in this final week.
-If you want the full budget break-down, and how I did everything within the budget, you can find it HERE:

 - Baskets x2: $19.30 (They are $12.79 each, but I used my Target Redcard and got 5% off, so $12.15 each; plus they were running a promotion: buy $25 worth of storage, get $5 off.)